Tiberius: Death

 Tiberius died in Misenum on 16 March AD 37, months before his 78th birthday.
 While ancient sources agree on the date and location of his death, contradictory accounts exist of the precise circumstances.

 Tacitus relates that the emperor appeared to have stopped breathing, and that Caligula, who was at Tiberius's villa, was being congratulated on his succession to the empire, when news arrived that the emperor had revived and was recovering his faculties.
-He goes on to report that those who had moments before recognized Caligula as Augustus fled in fear of the emperor's wrath, while Macro took advantage of the chaos to have Tiberius smothered with his own bedclothes.
+He goes on to report that those who had moments before recognised Caligula as Augustus fled in fear of the emperor's wrath, while Macro took advantage of the chaos to have Tiberius smothered with his own bedclothes.

 Suetonius reports that, upon recovering after an illness, and finding himself deserted by his attendants, Tiberius attempted to rise from his couch, but fell dead.
 Suetonius further reports several rumours, including that the emperor had been poisoned by Caligula, starved, and smothered with a pillow.
 Seneca the Elder also reports Tiberius having died a natural death.

 According to Cassius Dio, Caligula, fearing that the emperor would recover, refused Tiberius's requests for food, insisting that he needed warmth, not food; then, assisted by Macro, he smothered the emperor in his bedclothes.
 (Note: Dio states that Tiberius died on the "twenty-sixth day of March.
 He had lived seventy-seven years, four months, and nine days, of which time he had been emperor twenty-two years, seven months, and seven days."
 Dio's calculations are accurate, but the number "26" is a mistake for "16".)
 (Note: Josephus states that "Tiberius died, after he had reigned twenty-two years, six months, and three days."
 Tiberius actually ruled 22 years, 6 months, and 25 days reckoning from Augustus's death.)
 Neither Josephus, Pliny, nor Philo relate the story of Tiberius's suffocation, stating simply the date of his death and/or the length of his reign.
-Modern medical analysis has concluded Tiberius most likely died as a result of myocardial infarction.

 After his death, the Senate refused to vote Tiberius the divine honours that had been paid to Augustus, and mobs filled the streets yelling "To the Tiber with Tiberius!" (the bodies of criminals were typically thrown into the river, instead of being buried or burnt).
 However, the emperor was cremated, and his ashes were placed in the Mausoleum of Augustus.

 In his will, Tiberius nominated Caligula and Tiberius Gemellus as his joint heirs.
 Caligula's first act on becoming Princeps was to void Tiberius's will.